 2 Chase cards are often approved in 30 days

 Many people are able to be approved for two Chase branded cards at the same time or within a 30 day time span.
-This is an area where YMMV, but it’s definitely possible to get, for example, the Freedom and the Sapphire Preferred at the same time or any other duo you want to try.
+This is an area where YMMV, but it’s definitely possible to get, for example, the Freedom and the Sapphire Preferred at the same time or any other duo you want to try (except now you can’t get two Sapphire credit cards).

 Note: When applicants combine the Chase Ink with another Chase card like the Sapphire at the same time, there are a lot of reports of one card being rejected.
 So if you really want the Chase Ink card consider applying for that separately.
 But yet again, some still get approved for both at the same time, so YMMV.